aldrinm/blog/source/_posts/call-python-from-embabel.md

 If you feed it the database schema, any decent LLM will generate a reasonably okay cypher statement.
 However, LLMs often generate cypher that fail because of improper syntax or return no results because of wrong choice of node labels or relationships or wrong properties in the clauses.

 I wanted to add a verification step before executing the cypher.
 There is a neat library [CyVer] (https://gitlab.com/netmode/CyVer) that can perform syntax, schema and property checks on cypher.
 It is written in Python.
 So to be able to include it in my agent I wrapped it into an MCP tool.
-Here's the script that does that https://github.com/aldrinm/cyver-mcp
+Here's the script for the MCP server https://github.com/aldrinm/cyver-mcp

 Exposing the tool to the LLM and allowing tool callback worked very well and I was able to get feedback on the generated cypher statements.
 But I didn't like the roundabout way of invoking a local tool through an LLM.
 There must be a way to invoke it explicitly and I was able to find this through the `McpSyncClient`.